joel113/documentation-cheatsheet/k8s.md

 `kubectl get crds` - Gets the state of the crd requests

+`kubectl get api-resources` - List the api resources managed by the cluster

 ## Cluster Access

 `kubectl port-forward svc/alertmanager-operated 9093:9093` - Forwards the given service port to localhost 9093